-Figure 4 is a graphical representation of the full drying - wetting cycle for uniformly sized 0.3mm solid spheres arranged in their loosest packing arrangements.
-This specific particle size was chosen because it is of interest with regard to earthquake liquefaction.
-In the generality of multi-phase physics the void space between the solid particles can be occupied by either liquid or vapor, or some combination of both.
-In geotechnical engineering the liquid is water and the vapor is air.
+Figure 4 is a graphical representation of the full wetting-drying cycle for uniformly sized 0.3mm solid spheres arranged in their loosest packing arrangements.
+This specific particle size was chosen because it is of interest to me with regard to earthquake liquefaction.
+In the generality of 3-phase physics the void space between the solid particles can be occupied by either liquid or vapour, or some combination of both.
+In geotechnical engineering the liquid is water and the vapour is air.